shiningrain/DREAM/Extented_Report.md

 ## Expanded Report of DREAM

+Due to the space limitations, in the `Design` section of our paper, we only provide a brief introduction to the calculation of conditional probabilities in DREAM.
-Detailed experiments and results, search priorities, and a feedback-driven search example.
+This report provides detailed experiments and results, search priorities, and a feedback-driven search example to elaborate on our design.

 ### The Detailed Experiment to Calculate Conditional Probability